 |

-Working migrants have to undergo a health check, including HIV-testing.
+Work permit applicants have to undergo a health check, including HIV testing.

 |